 - On the next page, tap Invite at the bottom

 Starting a meeting this way is different from scheduling one.
 Immediate meetings aren’t very practical for gathering a large team or inviting many participants to join your meeting.
 If you do need to have a meeting with a large number of people, you’ll do better if you schedule your meeting.
-We will extensively cover how to schedule a Zoom meeting in another article.
+We will extensively cover how to schedule a meeting in another article.

 So, the orange New Meeting button is more suitable for quick calls.

-Creating a Zoom Meeting From the Web
+Creating a Zoom Meeting From the Zoom Web Portal

 You don’t necessarily need to be on your computer or phone app to use Zoom.
 On Zoom’s website, you can immediately log in with your username and password.
 On the top right corner, you can start hosting a meeting.
 To avoid the app launching(if installed) on that computer, you’ll need to cancel it to use the browser option.